pablomxnl/vale-cli-plugin/Writerside/topics/starter-topic.md

 The Vale CLI alerts are displayed in

 * The plugin tool window as a summary of the types of alerts found.
-Only displayed when using the Global Tools Menu Action.
+Only displayed after using the Global Tools Menu Action or Folder popup action
 * On the problem view
 * As markers on the editor of a supported file.